JetBrains/intellij-sdk-docs/topics/appendix/tools/ide_tooling/internal_actions/internal_ui_inspector.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<excerpt>UI Inspector allows checking properties of a component selected in the frame of running IDE instance.</excerpt>

 The _UI Inspector_ is a tool to interrogate elements of the IntelliJ IDEA UI to get an internal description of each element.
 UI elements can be inspected interactively by clicking on the element while the _UI Inspector_ is enabled.